 The last thing you want is for identity theft to throw a wrench into your plan if you’re on the road to a better credit score.
 It’s a good idea to use a credit monitoring service to keep tabs on your credit reports while you build positive credit habits.
 A credit monitoring service alerts you whenever a new item appears on your credit report.
 This can help you track positive items that help you raise your score and stop identity theft before it can damage your score.

 MoneyLion offers a credit tracking service that will allow you to view and track your score through the MoneyLion app without damaging your credit.
-Consider signing up for a Zero-Fee Checking account through MoneyLion to help protect your data and boost your score.
-MoneyLion Credit Builder Plus membership also offers a proven program for improving your credit with a $500 5.99% APR credit builder loan
+It comes with the MoneyLion Credit Builder Plus membership, which also offers a proven program for improving your credit with a credit builder loan up to $1,000 and 0% APR Instacash advances.

 Capturing the Perfect Credit Score